lamhq/tech-notes/pages/devops/aws/networking/vpc/connectivity/vpc-to-vpc.md

 ## VPC Peering

-Allows you to connect 2 VPCs via a direct network route using private IP addresses.
+Allows you to connect 2 VPCs via a direct network route using private IPv4 addresses or IPv6 addresses.

 Instances behave as if they were on the same private network.

-You can peer between regions and accounts.

 Peering is one to one.
 No transitive peering.

+You can peer between regions and accounts.

+Data sent between VPCs in different regions is encrypted (traffic charges apply).

+For inter-region VPC peering there are some limitations:
+- You cannot create a security group rule that references a peer security group.
+- Cannot enable DNS resolution.
+- Maximum MTU is 1500 bytes (no jumbo frames support).
+- Limited region support.

 Peered VPCs must not have overlapping CIDR blocks.

+There is no single point of failure for communication or a bandwidth bottleneck.

+DNS is supported.

+Must update route tables to configure routing.

+Must update the inbound and outbound rules for VPC security group to reference security groups in the peered VPC.

+The VPC peering connection can be added to route tables – shows as a target starting with "pcx-".

 ## VPC Endpoints